-The three income limits are determined by family size and the median income of San Antonio-Bexar County area: \$63,400 (FY2015).
-Low-income families are determined as families whose annual income does not exceed 80% of the median income; very low-income families are determined as families whose annual income does not exceed 50% of the median income; and extremely low-income families are determined as families are determined as families whose annual income does not exceed 50% of the median income; and extremely low-income families are determined as families are determined as families whose annual income does not exceed 30% of the median income.
+The three income limits are determined by family size and the median income of the San Antonio-Bexar County area: \$88,500 (FY2024).
+Low-income families are determined as families whose annual income does not exceed 80% of the median income; very low-income families are determined as families whose annual income does not exceed 50% of the median income; and extremely low-income families are determined as families whose annual income does not exceed 30% of the median income.